prashanth-grandhi/express-web-app/README.md

 It uses Express node.js framework, which can serve static files like HTML, CSS, client-side javascript.
 The Express app listens for requests on localhost at port 8081.

 ## Running the app
+Assumption:
-Assumption: Node.js and npm is installed*
+- Node.js and npm is installed*
+- Google API key is added to the application.
+Details you can check https://developers.google.com/maps/documentation/javascript/get-api-key

 Go to folder containing app.js and Run the following in terminal window:
 1. npm install